 Light Pole Vibration Application Guidelines

-Steel and aluminum poles for used lighting applications may incur issues from wind induced pole vibration.
-Knowledge of the potential damaging effects and what to look for can minimize the potential damaging effects of wind on light poles.
+Steel and aluminum poles for LED lighting applications may incur issues from wind-induced light pole vibration.
+Knowledge of the potentially damaging effects and what to look for can minimize the potentially damaging effects of wind on light poles.

 Light Pole Wind Induced Vibration Relevant Definitions